 Such an area in Johannesburg, for example, is Hillbrow, one of the worst Johannesburg suburbs.

 Avoid this area and if you end up in it, try to blend in and not look like a tourist.

 Hillbrow is a den for prostitution, drug deals and crime.

-- Visas - While U.S. citizens visiting Johannesburg for tourism purposes do not need a visa for any stays shorter than ninety days, along with many other countries, there are some nationals that do need a visa in order to enter South Africa.
+- Visas - While U.S. citizens visiting Johannesburg for tourism purposes do not need a visa for any stays shorter than ninety days, along with many other countries, some nationals do need a visa to enter South Africa.
 Make sure your passports are valid for at least 30 days past your planned date of return from South Africa.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.